Chess: Problems and studies

 The above type of problems are usually considered orthodox, in the sense that the standard rules of chess are observed.

 Fairy chess problems, also called heterodox problems, involve altered rules, such as the use of unconventional pieces or boards, or stipulations that contradict the standard rules of chess such as reflexmates or seriesmovers.

 Studies are usually considered distinct from problems, although there is some overlap.
 In a study, the stipulation is that White to play must win or draw, without specifying any particular number of moves.
 The majority of studies are endgame positions, with varying degrees of realism or practical application.

+Both problems and studies are distinct from puzzles, in which realistic positions are presented, usually taken from actual games or analysis, and the reader is tasked with finding the win (or occasionally draw), usually involving a tactical motif.
+Such puzzles are a common feature of chess magazines and websites, and are intended to help players develop their tactical skills.

-Tournaments for composition and solving of chess problems and studies are organized by the World Federation for Chess Composition (WFCC), which works cooperatively with but independent of FIDE.
+Tournaments for composition and solving of chess problems and studies are organized by the World Federation for Chess Composition (WFCC), which works cooperatively with but independently of FIDE.
 The WFCC awards titles for composing and solving chess problems.